Not to alarm any of you, but there are only 50 days until Christmas 2021! The holiday countdown(s) has begun!

 These countdown clocks only run about $12 or so, and they come in a variety of different themes, such as wedding countdown, retirement, vacation, etc. But the front face pops off pretty easily and the themed paper border can be flipped over or replaced with any design you can come up with (apparently we lost our border and need to make a new one 🙂 ).

-Another pre-holiday family tradition we have been doing forever, is a Christmas countdown paper chain.
-We slice up construction paper into 2 inch strips and date them backwards from December 25th.
-Each of the kids take turns decorating each piece and draw a picture on it.
-We staple them together in a chain and hang it in the living room.
-Each day, whoever’s link is next gets removed as the chain gets smaller the closer it gets to Christmas.
+Another pre-holiday family tradition we have been doing since my children were small is a Christmas countdown paper chain.
+We slice up red and green construction paper into 2-inch strips and date them backward from December 25th.
+Then divide the strips between the kids and decorate them.
+We staple them together in a chain and hang them in the living room.
+Each day, whoever’s link is next gets removed as the chain gets smaller and smaller, the closer it gets to Christmas.

-The older the children get, you’d think they would start to get bored with this, but quite the opposite.
+As the children got older, you’d think they would start to get bored with this, but quite the opposite.
 We used to start this chain around December 1st.
-Then it started on Thanksgiving, then before Thanksgiving… This year, the massive chain was started on November 1st, our longest one yet.
-They sat at the kitchen table, with a jack-o-lantern tablecloth, and started the Christmas chain the day after Halloween.
-I am going to have to put my foot down and keep this to an after Halloween start.
-At least.
+Then it started on Thanksgiving, then before Thanksgiving… One year, the massive chain was started on November 1st, our longest one yet.
+This year my college-aged kids insist that we have to wait until they are home on Thanksgiving break before we start the chain.
+We are finally going back to a more reasonable holiday countdown chain length.

 We also seem to have our Christmas Tree up earlier and earlier each year.
 It use to be a beginning of December thing.
-Then a day after Thanksgiving event, and then it crept to a few days before Thanksgiving.
-I fully expected the tree to appear this past weekend after the Christmas chain was made.
-My husband and kids like to wait until I get in the shower some random morning, then quickly assemble the artificial tree in the living room.
-They then sit in the room ignoring it and act like “What tree?” when I come down stairs.
-There has actually been an occasion or 2 when I have walked past it and not noticed immediately, so they think they are funny.
+Then the day after Thanksgiving, and then it crept to a few days before Thanksgiving… My husband and kids would wait until I got in the shower some random morning, then quickly assemble and light the artificial tree in the living room.
+Then they would sit in the room ignoring it and act like “What tree?” when I came downstairs.
+There was actually an instance when I walked past it and didn’t notice immediately, so they think they are funny.

-In the next few weeks, I’ll also be re-running our Educational Gifts series that I keep updating, which will be highlighting some of our favorite educational gift ideas.
-And of course, our annual Black Friday/Cyber Monday sale weeks will start on November 25.
+And of course, our annual Black Friday/Cyber Monday sale weeks will start on November 22.
 It’s one of our biggest sales of the year, so you won’t want to miss it!

-Disclosure: This post contains an affiliate link, meaning I get a small commission if you make a purchase through my links, at no cost to you.
+Disclosure: This post contains an affiliate link.
+This means I get a small commission if you make a purchase through my links, at no cost to you.